 The MOSFIRE dewar will have an entrance window approximately 370 mm in diameter.
 It is essential that condensation or frost does not form on this window.
-A means must be provided to ensure that this does not occur and the means provided should include some information about the temperature of the window.
-1
+A means must be provided to ensure that this does not occur.
+The preferred method is heating the window in a manner that does not compromise window transmission over the operating wavelength; increase instrumental background or obstruction the FOV.